ghimireravi29-wq/Ravi-MBA-/README.md

 # Ravi-MBA-
-This is tha page for my sport shop
+This is the page for my sport shop